 We feed the show on Friday nights at 8 p.m.
 Eastern time, and as we get closer to the end of the week, the hours become longer.
 The typical work week varies between 50 to 60 hours.
 As a result, we feel strongly that this should be our fellow's sole job during these months.

 Also important to note: We do not offer college credit and cannot accept college students.
 We have no other internship or fellowship programs, so if you're in school you'll have to wait to apply until you're done.
 Also, we cannot accept international applicants who are not legally able to work in the U.S.

 Since our entire story process is driven by the taste, observations and interests of our staff, we believe that having a diverse staff is the only way to effectively document the reality of life in this country with the proper nuance and perspective.
 A more diverse group of people putting together the show makes us better at every stage of the editorial process, from story selection to line editing.
 We strongly encourage people of all backgrounds, races, genders, and abilities to apply.

-Note: The next available term is spring 2023.
+Note: The next available term is fall 2023.

 - The fall term starts the second week of July.
 Applications must be received by April 1; decision by May 1.

 - The spring term starts the second week of January.
 Applications must be received by Oct.
 1; decision by Nov.
 1.

 To apply for the production fellowship, send a cover letter of no more than 500 words explaining why you should be selected to take part in the program.
 Let us know something about yourself and why you'd like to work in public radio or podcasting.
 You should include a résumé and the names, phone numbers, and email addresses of two references.
 In addition to your cover letter, please answer the questions below.
 You can be brief with your responses — the point of the exercise is both to give you an idea of the kind of thinking and work that go into the fellowship while also allowing us to get to know you a little better.

 - Briefly describe any previous radio and/or documentary journalism experiences.